 - Add the vanilla extract, lemon juice, lemon zest and sifted flour and continue mixing until creamy

-- With the mixer in, add the eggs, one at a time until they're well incorporated into the batter.
+- With the mixer on, add the eggs, one at a time until they're well incorporated into the batter.
 Add the heavy cream and continue mixing

 - Using a rubber spatula, check the batter for any cream cheese lumps.
 If you find any, keep mixing until the batter is smooth

-- Pour batter into the lined springform pan (it will come up to the rim) Make sure pull the sides of the parchment up, to allow the cheesecake to rise, and to prevent the batter from spilling out
+- Pour the batter into the lined springform pan (it will come up to the rim).
+Make sure to pull the sides of the parchment up, to allow the cheesecake to rise, and to prevent the batter from spilling out

 - Bake for 55 minutes.
-Turn off the oven and leave the cheesecake in the oven for one hour to cool.
-It will be jiggly in the middle and will look underdone, but that's how it is supposed to be.
+Turn off the oven and leave the cheesecake in for one hour to cool (it will be jiggly in the middle and will look underdone, but that's how it is supposed to be)

 - Remove the cheesecake from the oven ( it may still feel jiggly in the middle) and let it cool completely on the counter.
 Refrigerate overnight